Organizers

 When you tag with an

-, its parent are automatically included (customizable per ), maintaining the full context
+, its parent are automatically included (you can customize this per ), keeping the full context

 Types of